How to Determine the Base Case and Initial Values for Memoization?

 2D array matrix

 .
-You are asked to compute the minimum path sum from the first row to the last row:
+You need to calculate the minimum path sum from the first row to the last row.

 931. Minimum Falling Path Sum | LeetCode | 🟠